 A Holistic Vision for Urban Spaces

 Collaboration is central to this transformation.
-Urban planners, local governments, and residents must work together to ensure these developments meet community needs.
+Urban planners, architects, local governments, and residents must work together to ensure these developments meet community needs.
 Public feedback and participation are crucial in shaping spaces that resonate with their users.

 Conclusion